muratk5n/thirdwave/en/README.md

 ---

+Oil spills are enough to make switch to green fuels.
+Anyone can see the damage there, it is clear-and-present danger.
+Green fuel pipeline instead of oil pipeline would have saved California's beaches just the previous year.

+---

+Need to transition to discussing climate solutions than expanding 'awareness' on climate change.
+Some solutions can garner broad support, and have good economics behind them.

+---

 CNBC: "61% of people working from home are doing so because they want to, even though their office is open..
 Teleworkers say they’re choosing to stay home for better work-life balance, productivity or